iaretechnician/barebones-masterserver-wiki/Demo-Explained.md

 1. When **Player** receives the access, he now knows where the other game server is (address and scene).
 1. **Player** uses that access to get into different game server

 ℹ️ This section describes how players go from one server to another in the demo.
-It doesn't mean that it's the only appropriate way to do it.
+It doesn't mean that it's the only way to do it.
 Framework doesn't force any limits on this matter.